List of presidents of the United States by other offices held: Vice presidents

 Fifteen former vice presidents (Richard Mentor Johnson, John C. Breckinridge, Levi P. Morton, Adlai Stevenson I, Charles W. Fairbanks, John Nance Garner, Henry A. Wallace, Alben W. Barkley, Richard Nixon, Hubert Humphrey, Walter Mondale, Dan Quayle, Al Gore, Mike Pence, and Kamala Harris) all made failed runs for the presidency.
 Breckinridge was nominated by the Southern Democratic Party in 1860 but came in second in the Electoral College.
 Humphrey, Mondale, Gore, Harris, and Nixon received their party's nominations.
-Nixon would later be elected in a second run for the presidency becoming the first former vice president to try and win the presidency post-vice presidency.
-In 1984, Mondale would be the second former vice president to try for the presidency.
-In 1988, Vice President George H. W. Bush would be elected president.
-In 2020, Joe Biden was the third former vice president to try for the presidency, and the second to win the presidency post-vice presidency.
-Theodore Roosevelt, Calvin Coolidge, Harry S. Truman, and Lyndon B. Johnson would become president after a presidential death in office and go onto win their own subsequent elections.
+Nixon, who lost the 1960 election as the sitting vice president, was elected president in 1968, becoming the first former vice president to win the presidency after leaving the office; Biden became the second in 2020.
+Only four sitting vice presidents (John Adams, Thomas Jefferson, Martin Van Buren, and George H. W. Bush) have been elected directly to the presidency.
+Theodore Roosevelt, Calvin Coolidge, Harry S. Truman, and Lyndon B. Johnson became president upon a president's death in office and went on to win their own subsequent elections.